Kinetic particle simulations in a global toroidal geometry: Introduction

-To test the effectiveness of these enhancements and appropriately benchmark the code we have carried out ion guiding center simulations to study ion orbit losses at the edge of the DIII-D tokamak for single null magnetic separatrix discharges.
-Using model calculations some analytic expressions of such losses have been presented by Miyamoto \cite{miyamoto1996direct} and have been used in the past to estimate the loss region in velocity space for JET, JT-60 and ITER magnetic geometries.
+To test the effectiveness of these enhancements and appropriately benchmark the code, we have carried out ion guiding center simulations to study ion orbit losses at the edge of the DIII-D tokamak for single null magnetic separatrix discharges.
+Using model calculations, some analytic expressions of such losses have been presented by Miyamoto \cite{miyamoto1996direct} and have been used in the past to estimate the loss region in velocity space for JET, JT-60 and ITER.
 Stacey has introduced the effect of ion orbit loss and X point loss in his fluid calculations for the interpretation of fluid transport in the edge region \cite{stacey2013effect,stacey2011effect}.
-Our extended simulation model is meant to benchmark GTC against some of these past results.
-We have examined the ion orbit losses as a function of the pitch angle both in the presence and absence of an electric field.
+We apply the new simulation model and benchmark GTC-X against some of these past results.
+We have examined the ion orbit losses as a function of the pitch angle, both in the presence and absence of an electric field.
 The simulations show good agreement with past theoretical results and with many experimentally observed features.
-A measure of the ion direct orbit loss fraction shows that the loss fraction increases with the ion energy for DIII-D in the initial velocity space. \\
+A measure of the ion direct orbit loss fraction shows that the loss fraction increases with the ion energy for DIII-D in the initial velocity space.

+As a testimony to the capability of GTC-X to reproduce the existing physical phenomena, we carried out self-consistent simulations of zonal flows in the core region of the DIII-D tokamak.
+The collisionless damping of the zonal electric field to a non-zero steady-state value, verifies the famous theory of Rosenbluth and Hinton \cite{Rosenbluth} on the collisionless damping of zonal flows.

-The paper is organized as follows: The next section \ref{equ_cord} contains a detailed description of the coordinate system and the representation of the equilibrium and fluctuating field quantities in the code.
+The paper is organized as follows.
+Section \ref{equ_cord} contains a detailed description of the coordinate system and the representation of the equilibrium and fluctuating field quantities in the code.
 Section \ref{mesh} describes the computational mesh used in the simulations.
-The physics model explained the dynamics of the particles is described in section \ref{phys_model} followed by our simulation results for the ion orbit losses in section \ref{ion_orbit_loss}.
-Section \ref{disc} provides a brief summary and some concluding discussions. \\
+The physics model explaining the dynamics of the particles is described in section \ref{phys_model} followed by our simulation results for the ion orbit losses in section \ref{ion_orbit_loss}.
+The verification of the damping of zonal flows is given in Section \ref{zonal_section}.
+Section \ref{disc} provides a brief summary and some concluding discussions.